article updated in 2018

 Christmas Market in Vienna in front of the Town Hall, Austria, by Cristina Puşcaş from LooknWalk

 Each year, the very well-known Christmas Market which takes place in front of the Town Hall in Vienna has a new name.
-For this season (2017), it is called Vienna Christmas World on Rathausplatz and it has opened on November 17.
-It will close on December 30, 2017, but it will be a Christmas Market only until December 26, 2017.
+For example, in 2017, it was called Vienna Christmas World on Rathausplatz and it has opened on November 17.
+It closed on December 30, 2017, but it remained a Christmas Market only until December 26, 2017.

 Back 2013, I wanted to travel for my birthday (which happens to fall in early December) and having visited the Budapest markets several times already, I decided on Vienna.